jollyjerr/knowledge/math/trigonometry/angles.md

 360-degree angle
 ```

-Two angles that sum to 90° or pi/2 are called **comlementary angles**
+Two angles that sum to 90° or pi/2 are called **complementary angles**

 Two angles that sum to 180° or pi are called **supplementary angles**